agrundner24/mlhiphy_v2/README.md

 The performance of other popular optimization algorithms like LBFGS-B and stochastic gradient descent algorithms was tested but turned out to be deficient.

-This repository is part of my master thesis, where I also discuss results of this repository.
 Some results can be found in the folder *some_results*.

+This repository is part of my master thesis, in which theory about Gaussian processes, a discussion of this setup and an analysis of the results of this algorithm can be found.